iMorphiy/Digital-electronic-1/Semestral/README.md

 ## Sequential implementation

 #### Possibility of use Sequential READER
 Sequential READER can be placed in top.vhdl.
-It is able to read 3 bytes in a row (reads the rising_edge), Number_A, Number_B and operation (you can decide witch 2 bits will use)
+It is able to read 3 bytes in a row (reads in rising_edge), Number_A, Number_B and operation (you can decide witch 2 bits will use for oper.)

 #### TEST of Sequential READER
 ![TEST_FULL_ADDRE](IMG/TEST_READER.png)